flame-code/FLAME/docs/12_ann.rst

     default: ``0``

 **ampl_rand**: (real) The amplitude of random numbers used as the initial values of the ANN weights.
+Arbitrary units.

     default: ``1.d0``